Netcentric/aem-nodetypes/README.md

 | 6.5.5.0   | Classic | Exported from AEM 6.5.5, has not changed for AEM 6.5.6.
 Suffers from <https://github.com/Netcentric/aem-nodetypes/issues/2> |

 Pick the version which is closest to your AEM version.
 In general the node types are very stable (i.e. do not change for service packs in Classic and very rarely in Cloud aka AEMaaCS).

+# Generation of CND

+The CND exposed by this Maven artifact is exported from a running plain AEM version through the [JCR Web Console Plugin 1.1.0](https://issues.apache.org/jira/browse/SLING-9945) via the endpoint `/system/console/status-JCR%20CND.txt`.